Aveglia/vAMPirus/helpmeoutsome.md

         --skipPhylogeny                 Set this option to skip phylogeny processes

-        --skipReport                    Set this option to skip report generation
+**NOTE** Most opitons below can be set using the configuration file (vampirus.config) to avoid a lengthy launch command.

-### Analysis-specific options (will override information in the config file):
+### Project/analysis information

-    General information

         --projtag                       Set project name to be used as a prefix for output files

         --metadata                      Set path to metadata spreadsheet file to be used for report generation (must be defined if generating report)

-        --mypwd                         Path to working directory that contains (i) the vAMPirus.nf script, (ii) the nextflow.config, and (iii) directory containing read libraries

-        --email                         Your email for notifications for when jobs are submitted and completed

-        --reads                         Path to directory containing read libraries, must have \*R{1,2}.fast{a,q} in the name
+        --reads                         Path to directory containing read libraries, must have *R{1,2}* in the library names

+        --workingdir                    Path to working directory where Nextflow will put all Nextflow and vAMPirus generated output files

-        --outdir                        Name of directory to store output of vAMPirus run
+        --outdir                        Name of results directory containing all output from the chosen pipeline (will be made within the working directory)

-### Merged read length filtering options
+### Merged read length filtering

         --minLen                        Minimum merged read length - reads below the specified maximum read length will be used for counts only